 Above all the AEMC is focussed on the long-term interests of consumers by making sure least cost and targeted solutions are found to address challenges ahead for the market.

-As Acting Chair, Merryn York also serves on the Energy Security Board.
+As Chair of the AEMC, Anna Collyer, also serves on the Energy Security Board.

 AEMO is responsible for operating Australia’s largest gas and electricity markets and power systems, including the National Electricity Market and interconnected power system in Australia’s eastern and south-eastern seaboard, and the Wholesale Electricity Market and power system in Western Australia.